 - Enter the details for the following configuration parameters:

 - Repository Name: The repository name and image name.
-For example, if you are building a rabbitmq container image, you can name the repository rabbitmq and the image rabbitmq.
-In this example, in the Repository Name box, you will type rabbitmq/rabbitmq.
+For example, if you build a rabbitmq container image, you can name the repository rabbitmq and the image rabbitmq.
+In this example, in the Repository Name box, type rabbitmq/rabbitmq.